If there is a game your kids will never outgrow, it’s family board games.

 A card game that is sure to leave your kids laughing for hours and starts with a belching contest.
 It is played by 4-10 players, allowing your tweens to play their age, and is easy to learn.

-The selected leader draws a questions card, and the players answer by putting down a red card.
+The selected leader draws a question card, and the players answer by putting down a red card.
 The leader reads the answer cards and selects the best answer.
 It is a fun interactive game for your tweens, best played with peers.

 Ticket to Ride is a fun game of strategy that can be played by two to five players and takes 30-60 minutes.
 It is a simple, fun, and challenging gameplay that teaches geography, as it involves creating train routes across America to get to your city.